About Wayne County

 Mugshots & Booking Photos

-Mugshots in Wayne County are taken and retained by the Wayne County Sheriff's Office during the booking process.
+Mugshots in Wayne County are taken and retained by Wayne County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office.
 While Nebraska does not have specific mugshot removal laws, individuals seeking to have their mugshots removed from online databases may need to contact the respective websites directly.
-The Sheriff's Office may provide access to mugshots through their website or upon request, depending on their policies.

 Courts & Case Records

-Wayne County is served by the Nebraska District Court system, with the Wayne County District Court located in the Wayne County Courthouse at 510 Pearl Street, Wayne, NE 68787.
-The court can be reached at (402) 375-1622.
+Wayne County is served by the Nebraska District Court system, with Wayne County District Court located in Wayne County Courthouse at 510 Pearl Street, Wayne, NE 68787.
+The court can be contacted through the office’s website.
 Wayne County falls within Nebraska's Seventh Judicial District.
-The District Court has general jurisdiction over felony criminal cases, civil cases involving amounts exceeding $59,000, domestic relations matters including divorce and child custody, probate and estate administration, guardianships, and appeals from County Court.
+Wayne County Court has general jurisdiction over felony criminal cases, civil cases involving amounts exceeding $59,000, domestic relations matters including divorce and child custody, probate and estate administration, guardianships, and appeals from County Court.

 - Fees for certified copies of court documents typically range from $1.00 to $2.00 per page, with certification fees of $1.00 per document.